TELIBO/pokedex/README.md

+PLEASE START THE REPO IF YOU FIND IT USEFULL

 🚀 Project Showcase: Interactive Pokédex Web Application 🚀

 I'm excited to share my latest web development project—a fully interactive and immersive Pokédex web application!
 This project is a labor of love for all Pokémon enthusiasts and a great example of blending creativity with technical skills.